randy2332/BEVProjection_3DSceneReconstruction/README.md

 Task 2:

-There are open3D's ICP and my ICP available.
+There are two options available for the ICP (Iterative Closest Point) algorithm: open3D's ICP and my ICP.

-Thus, there are 4 cases:
+There are 4 cases to consider:

 1. Floor 1 with open3D's ICP